Lighthouse keeper: Europe

-Sweden began systematically automating their lighthouses as early as the 1930s.
-Their transformation was so efficient that of the over 100 inhabited lighthouses operating at the start of the 20th century, only nine remained by the year 1980, and only three remained staffed into the 21st century: Kullen Lighthouse, the oldest lighthouse in Scandinavia, was automated in 2003, having been only inhabited periodically since 1996, and then with the retirement of Lighthouse Master Per-Erik Broström on February 25, 2003, Holmögadd lighthouse on the southern end of Holmöarna, became Sweden's final inhabited lighthouse.
+Sweden began systematically automating its lighthouses as early as the 1930s.
+This transformation was so efficient that of the over 100 inhabited lighthouses operating at the start of the 20th century, only nine remained by the year 1980, and only three remained staffed into the 21st century: Kullen Lighthouse, the oldest lighthouse in Scandinavia, was automated in 2003, having been only inhabited periodically since 1996, and then with the retirement of Lighthouse Master Per-Erik Broström on February 25, 2003, Holmögadd lighthouse on the southern end of Holmöarna, became Sweden's final inhabited lighthouse.
 Holmögadd lighthouse was decommissioned five years later.

 The last manned lighthouse in Finland was deserted in 1987, and the last Norwegian lighthouse keeper moved out of Runde Lighthouse in 2002.
+In Estonia, the last staffed lighthouse, Suurupi upper lighthouse, became unmanned in 2004 when the lighthouse keeper position was abolished.

 Most French lighthouses are automated, though approximately a dozen were still staffed as of 2011.
 The French Department of Lighthouses and Beacons recommends that at least two isolated lighthouses at sea remain staffed regularly, if not constantly, for the benefit of training personnel in the work of maritime signal maintenance and safety.
-This highlights the ongoing role that lighthouse-keeping can play in modern society.

 As of 2011, there were also 62 staffed lighthouses in Italy and two staffed lights in the Netherlands – one at Schiermonnikoog and the other on the island of Terschelling.

-The last lighthouse keeper in Iceland was terminated in 2010.
+The last lighthouse keeper in Iceland was dismissed in 2010.